Snohomish, Washington: Transportation

 Snohomish is bisected by two major highways: U.S. Route 2 (US 2), which bypasses the city to the north and east, continuing on to Everett and Stevens Pass; and State Route 9, which runs north–south and connects to Woodinville and Lake Stevens.
 Other major roads in Snohomish include Bickford Avenue (which continues south as Avenue D), which formerly carried US 2 and is named for a local car dealership, Machias Road (Maple Avenue), and 2nd Street (92nd Street).

 Community Transit, the countywide public transit authority, provides bus, paratransit, and vanpool service to Snohomish from surrounding cities.
-Two routes travel from Everett Station (with limited service to the Boeing Everett Factory) to Snohomish and continue east along US 2 to Monroe, Sultan, and Gold Bar.
+Two routes travel from Everett Station to Snohomish and continue east along US 2 to Monroe, Sultan, and Gold Bar.
 Another route travels from Lynnwood and Mill Creek to Snohomish and follows the State Route 9 corridor north to Lake Stevens.
-Community Transit also operates a commuter bus route that connects Snohomish and Monroe to Downtown Seattle with intermediate stops on Interstate 405 and State Route 520.
+Community Transit also operates a commuter bus route that connects Snohomish and Monroe to Downtown Bellevue with intermediate stops on Interstate 405.
 The city has one park and ride lot, located near Avenue D and State Route 9, that is owned by the Washington State Department of Transportation (WSDOT).

 The city was formerly served by the Everett–Snohomish Interurban, an electric interurban railway that ceased operations in 1921.
 A small replica train depot was opened in 2005 near the Avenue D Bridge to serve as a visitors center.

 A privately owned airport, Harvey Airfield, is situated to the south of downtown Snohomish.
 It was established in 1944 and remains under the ownership of the Harvey family.
 The airport is generally used for general aviation and small businesses, including skydiving clubs and hot air balloon operators.